MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_interrupt_moderation_parameters.md

+#### NdisInterruptModerationUnknown

+In an OID query, this value indicates that the miniport driver cannot determine whether
+       interrupt moderation is enabled or disabled on a NIC.
+This value is invalid for a set request.

-#### NdisInterruptModerationDisabled
+#### NdisInterruptModerationNotSupported

-In an OID query, this value indicates that interrupt moderation is disabled on the NIC.
-In an
+In an OID query, this value indicates that the NIC or its miniport driver does not support
-       OID set,
-       <b>NdisInterruptModerationDisabled</b> indicates that interrupt moderation should be disabled on the
-       NIC.
+       interrupt moderation.
+This value is invalid for a set request.

 #### NdisInterruptModerationEnabled